halourou/RailsLite/README.md

   )
 ```

-As in Rails, the application is expected to have a "views" folder that contains folders that correspond to the names of the controllers in the application.
-These folders, in turn, may contain erb templates that correspond to controller actions (such as "new", "show", "index", etc) and will direct the displaying of content on the page.
+As in Rails, the application should have a "views" folder which will contain folders that correspond to the names of the controllers in the application.
+These folders, in turn, may contain erb templates that correspond to controller actions (such as "new", "show", "index", etc).

-The controller's instance variables are then bound to the ERB template and content is rendered using the render_content method.
+The controller's instance variables are then bound to the ERB template and content is rendered using the render_content method:

 ```
   render_content(ERB.new(template_code).result(binding), "text/html")